 Factor in pre-moving costs

-In addition to advanced rent you will need a deposit, agency fees, removal firm/van hire, and contents insurance, among other things.
+In addition to advanced rent you will need a deposit, removal firm/van hire, and contents insurance, among other things.
 Also remember you are unlikely to get back your deposit from your old property on the day you leave, so be prepared to provide a second deposit for a short period of time.

 Do your homework and when it comes to getting a property to rent be prepared to compromise!